uhm-itm/ITM352F24/morea/020.WADT/experience-install-WADT.md

 In GitHub Desktop view the changes made in you local repo.
 Commit and "push" these to your repository on GitHub.
 Go to github.com and verify your commits have been added.

 *Explain the benefits of working locally and pushing changes to a remote repository*

+###  5. Join Discord
+We will use Discord for most class communication and for seeking help.
+Use email only for private matters.
+Here is the [invitation to join](https://discord.gg/qrWzUHgr).
+Please use your first and last name as your nickname so that others can recognize who they are talking to!